epsilon537/boxlambda/docs/components_spiflash.md

 BoxLambda's SPI Flash core uses the ZipCPU spixpress core as a starting point.
 I made the following changes relative to the original core:

-- The SCK output port of the core is the actual SPI clock signal, rather than an enable signal to be used in conjunction with a DDR primitive.
+- The `SCK` output port of the core is the actual SPI clock signal, rather than an enable signal to be used in conjunction with a DDR primitive.
-- I added a clock divider parameter for SCK.
+- I added a clock divider parameter for `SCK`.
 I'm using a clock divider value of two in the BoxLambda SoC.
-- The core shifts out the serial output data at the SCK falling edge and shifts in the serial input data at the SCK rising edge.
+- The core shifts out the serial output data at the SCK falling edge and shifts in the serial input data at the `SCK` rising edge.
 I modified the `Flashsim` co-simulator module to behave like this as well.
 This is the standard SPI timing design.

 ![SPI Timing Design](assets/spi_rising_falling_edge.png)